hron/emacs-search-provider/README.md

 ![Settings Screenshot](settings-screenshot.png)

-To start Emacs, this extension executes `emacs --chdir <projectPath>`.
+To start Emacs, this extension executes `emacs --chdir %PROJECT_DIR%` by default, but you can change the command via settings.
 It is assumed that Emacs is configured to restore project-specific settings from the current directory.
 Flexibility is a hallmark of Emacs, and one configuration could involve using the built-in `desktop.el`.
 Here is an example configuration:

 ```emacs-lisp
 (use-package emacs